nagilum/increo-dotnet-dev-test/README.md

 * Communication between frontend and backend should work in the background, without reloading the page, preferably using `AJAX`.
 * Application style should be built using a `CSS Preprocessor`, like `SCSS` or `LESS`.
 * Application logic should be divided with `Model-View-Controller` or `Model-View-Whatever` architecture.
 * Please do not use any JS libraries, or use them with minimal amount.
 We prefer `Vanilla JS`.
+If you do need to use JS libraries, please state why you use it and what part.
 * Use a sans-serif font, like [Open Sans](https://fonts.google.com/specimen/Open+Sans), from [Google Fonts](https://fonts.google.com/).

 ## Backend